Aues6uen11Z/DaCapo/docs/README_en.md

 }
 ```

-For Group, it includes not only the translation of the Group itself ($_info) but also the translations of all its setting items.
+For Group, it includes not only the translation of the Group itself (_info) but also the translations of all its setting items.
 If a setting item is a dropdown menu, then all options are translated at the same level as name and help.

 ```json
 "Group1": {